 On completion of this course, the student will be able to:

-- Conduct a comprehensive literature search relevant to a research topic and to select and summarise key findings.
+- Learnt how to conduct a comprehensive literature search relevant to a research topic and to select and summarise key findings.

-- Understand how knowledge and understanding in the area is developed and some of the established techniques employed to achieve this.
+- Learnt how knowledge and understanding in the area is developed and some of the established techniques employed to achieve this.

-- Have experience of the organisation and completion of an extended project where results and outcomes are not fully defined at the outset.
+- Gained experience of organisation and completion of an extended project where results and outcomes are not fully defined at the outset.

-- Use advanced/specialised skills in research, e.g., laboratory, fieldwork, or computer analysis, practising significant autonomy and initiative.
+- Used advanced/specialised skills in research, e.g., laboratory, fieldwork, or computer analysis, practising significant autonomy and initiative.

-- Produce a written report and give a oral presentation including a concise summary, description of methods and a critical discussion of results and conclusions.
+- Learnt how to produce a written report and oral presentation including a concise summary, description of methods and a critical discussion of results and conclusions.

 |Supervisors will suggest project specific reading.|